pegasone/pegasone.github.io/index.md

 ![Figure 1](/img/img002.png)

-It shows that in Qatar this indicator rose fast in May-June 2020 and then it slowed down towards a plateau.
+It shows that in Qatar this indicator rose fast in May-June 2020 and then it slowed down to a plateau.
 So, Qatar should be in pretty bad shape by now (Sep 2020) one would think, right?
 Not really.
 Let's have a look at <b>Active cases per million</b>.

 ![Figure 2](/img/img004.png)

 Notice how this indicator dropped dramatically after peaking out at the beginning of June.
-Let me rewrite this: after reaching around 12000 active cases/million on 2020-05-27, the value of this indicator dropped tenfold by mid July and remained stable.
+Let me rewrite this: after reaching around 12000 active cases/million on 2020-05-27, this indicator dropped tenfold by mid July and remained stable since then.
 How is this possible?
 Let's have look at the <b>Positive rate</b>.

 ![Figure 3](/img/img003.png)

 It shows that Qatar successfully controlled the transmission of the disease beginning in July. <b>Active cases per million</b> dropped almost in sync with the <b>Positive rate</b>.

-Let's see what the situation was at the same time in a few other countries: Unites States, France, Spain, Netherlands, Sweden, and Israel.
+Let's see what the situation was at that time in a few other countries: Unites States, France, Spain, Netherlands, Sweden, and Israel.
 I chose these countries because they too are near the top on the <b>Active cases per million</b> list, as can be seen on the heat map.

 ![Figure 4](/img/img012.png)